Mike2147483647/birdwing-labelling/README.md

 Since the DMD output is reasonably close to the real bird, we assume that the true underlying model is $Z(t)|Y(t)$, and $X(t)$ are the realisationis from $Z(t)$.
 We start modelling the likelihood naively and generalise it procedurally.

-Firsly, we assume $k=8$ and model each marker independently,
+Firstly, we assume $k=8$ and model each marker independently,

 $$Z^i(t) \sim N(Y^i(t), \sigma), \text{ for } i = 1,...,8$$